EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 This category contains parameters defining the one-particle hamiltonian.

-Pportions of HAM are read by these codes:
+Portions of HAM are read by these codes:

 ~~~
 lm